 SUMMER ACADEMY: For High School players only (grades 9-12).
 Players are either already Varsity athletes in High School or aspire to play at the Varsity level.
 Minimum age requirement: entering 9th grade in the Fall 2018.
 THIS IS NOT A BEGINNER LEAGUE.
 Cap: 60 players.
 Click here to learn more.

-WINTER INDOOR LEAGUE: League runs December through February.
+WINTER INDOOR LEAGUE: League runs November through February.
 For High School players only (grades 9-12).
 Location, dates and times will be posted on the Calendar.
 Click here to learn more.
-REGISTRATION NOW OPEN!
+REGISTRATION FULL.

 SUMMER ACADEMY: For players entering 6th-8th.
 Separate league play at the High School and Middle School levels.
 Minimum age requirement: entering 6th grade in the Fall 2018.
 Cap: 60 players.
 Click here to learn more.

-WINTER INDOOR LEAGUE: League runs December through February.
+WINTER INDOOR LEAGUE: League runs November through January.
 6th-8th graders only.
 Location, dates and times will be posted on the Calendar.
 Click here to learn more.
-REGISTRATION NOW OPEN!
+REGISTRATION FULL.

 SPRING YOUTH SESSIONS: DFHC Youth Sessions includes instruction and game time for girls and boys grades 2nd-8th of all experience levels.
 Click here to learn more.
 Registration is closed for 2018.
 2019 registration will open in February.